 Adults with ADHD are more likely to perform poorly and change employers frequently, have less job satisfaction and fewer occupational achievements.

 ADHD cannot be ccompletely cured, but many of the symptoms that interfere with functioning and cause distress can be controlled with a combination of medication (Concerta, Ritalin, Aderall, among others) and psycho-social therapy.
-Organization aids like calendars, planners, task managers and timers are other ways to bring down ADHD symptoms.
+Organization aids like calendars, planners, task managers and timers are other ways to help people with ADHD function better.

 Opinions and controversies